best-practice-and-impact/qa-of-code-guidance/_sources/project_structure.md

 Code that is more complex, high risk or reusable between projects can benefit from being structured into a package.
 Modules are single files that contain one or more reusable units of code.
-Multiple modules might be collected together into a package.
+Multiple related modules are typically collected together within a package.

 It's likely that you've already used a package written by somebody else as part of your analysis.
 For example, installing additional functionality for Python using `pip install <package>` on the command line or running `install.packages("<package>")` in an R interpreter.